Celebrating 10 years of Protecting Wetlands!

 Thanks to support from the North Carolina Land and Water Fund, we’ve completed flood mitigation planning in Harnett County (Dunn, NC) on Stony Run, and are thrilled to have received a new grant to begin restoration work there.

-We’ve also received Land and Water Fund grants to:
+We’ve also received funding to:

 • Assess flooding at Parker Creek (Pitt County) in a historically underserved community,